Pelosi: $1T needed to avert state, city layoffs from coronavirus

-WASHINGTON (AP) — House Speaker Nancy Pelosi said Thursday up to $1 trillion is needed to shore up state and local governments for coronavirus costs, a stunning benchmark for the next aid package that’s certain to run into opposition from Senate Republicans.
+WASHINGTON (AP) — House Speaker Nancy Pelosi said Thursday state and local governments are seeking up to $1 trillion for coronavirus costs, a stunning benchmark for the next aid package that’s certain to run into opposition from Senate Republicans.

 In this April 24, 2020 file photo, House Speaker Nancy Pelosi of California takes a question from a reporter during a news conference on Capitol Hill in Washington.
 (AP Photo/Andrew Harnik, File)

-Pelosi said the "heroes" fund would help prevent layoffs as governors and mayors stare down red ink in their budgets.
+Pelosi acknowledged the federal government may not be able to provide that much.
+But she said a "heroes" fund is needed to prevent layoffs as governors and mayors stare down red ink in their budgets.
 Many jurisdictions are facing rising costs from the health pandemic and plummeting revenues in the economic shut down.
 The best way Americans can support local nurses, bus drivers and other front-line community workers, Pelosi said, is to make sure they don't lose their jobs to budget cuts.

 "This is something of the highest priority, it honors our heroes," Pelosi said.

-Nurses, transit bus drivers and other workers "are risking their lives to save lives and now their going to lose their jobs," she said.
+Nurses, transit bus drivers and other workers "are risking their lives to save lives, and now they're going to lose their jobs," she said.

-The $1 trillion marker comes after Senate Majority Leader Mitch McConnell shifted his tone suggesting he is "open" to considering additional funds in the next coronavirus relief bill.
+The $1 trillion request comes after Senate Majority Leader Mitch McConnell shifted his tone suggesting he is "open" to considering additional funds in the next coronavirus relief bill.

-But the eye-popping figure comes on top of nearly $3 trillion Congress has already approved over the past month to salvage the economy and confront the health crisis.
+But the eye-popping figure would be on top of nearly $3 trillion Congress has already approved over the past month to salvage the economy and confront the health crisis.

+During a meeting with President Donald Trump at the White House, Democratic Gov. Phil Murphy of New Jersey said his state alone may need $20 billion to $30 billion

+"We need a significant amount, this is a big hit," Murphy said.
+"But this is to allow us to keep firefighters, teachers, police, EMS, on the payroll serving the communities in their hour of need."

 Congress is partially reopening next week as House committees hold several hearings, and the full Senate gavels into session after being shuttered for more than a month during the pandemic.